 Permission to Not Know

-A CEO with a successful history of leadership sat across from me, spreadsheets between us.
-She'd planned for everything—succession, investments, properties, even some travel.
-Then I asked: "When all this is in place, what will you look forward to on a day-to-day basis?"
+A CEO with a long history of successful leadership sat across from me, spreadsheets between us.
+She had planned for everything.
+Succession, investments, properties, travel.
+Then I asked: "When all of this is in place, what will you look forward to on a day-to-day basis?"

 That was how we opened the door to a different kind of conversation.
-One that started with questions instead of answers.
+We started with questions rather than answers.

-Here's what catches executives off guard: The very skills that built your career—strategic thinking, decisive action, always having answers—won't take you where you want to go now.
-In fact, they can get in your way.
+It’s easy for accomplished professionals to be caught off guard at this stage.
+The skills that built your career, like strategic thinking, decisive action, or always having a solution ready, aren’t always the ones that will take you where you want to go now.
+In fact, they can get in the way.
+If everything is viewed as a problem to be solved, the more interesting questions never get asked.

-The professionals who create the most meaningful retirements aren't the ones with the best plans.
-They're the ones who give themselves permission to not know for a while.
+The professionals who find the most meaning in transitions are rarely the ones with the most detailed plans.
+They are the ones who give themselves permission to not know for a while.
+People who built entire careers on having answers, can begin instead with their questions.

 Ready to go further?